Automattic/jetpack/projects/plugins/jetpack/readme.txt

 == Changelog ==
-### 14.0-beta - 2024-11-04
+### 14.0 - 2024-11-05
+#### Major enhancements
+- Newsletters: Add email previews and a floating subscribe button.
+- Social: Add support for Bluesky.

 #### Enhancements
-- CSS: Rely esclusively on individual CSS files instead of a combined one for the features used on each page to improve page loading.
+- Newsletters: Allow skipping newsletter modals with the "jetpack_skip_subscription_popup" URL query param.
-- Newsletter: Update the default "reply to" setting value from not allowed to replies being posted as public comments.
+- Newsletters: Update the default "reply to" setting value from not allowed to replies being posted as public comments.
-- Newsletters: Add an email preview option to the preview menu.
-- Newsletters: Allow skipping newsletter modals with a URL query param.
-- Scan: Update Jetpack Scan link in the WP Admin menu.
-- Sitemap: Improve sitemap write efficienty.
+- Performance: Optimize CSS for better page load performance and improve sitemap write efficiency.
-- Social: Add Bluesky to social previews.
-- Social: Add support for Bluesky 🎉.
-- Subscriptions: Add a floating subscribe button.

 #### Improved compatibility
-- Embed Blocks: Append 'Embed' to the titles of Facebook and Instagram embed blocks.
+- Embed Blocks: Append 'Embed' to Facebook and Instagram embed blocks' titles.
+- Filters: Update "plugin_action_links" filter parameter to avoid conflicts with other plugins.
-- General: Ensure notice displays without errors when running an old version of WordPress.
+- General: Ensure correct display of notices when running an old version of WordPress.
+- General: Indicate compatibility with WordPress 6.7.
-- Image Block: Make the external media picker button consistent with the other buttons in the image block.
+- Image Block: Make the external media picker button consistent with other Image Block buttons.
 - Image CDN: URL encode image path parts for RSS feed compatibility.
-- Plugin action links filters: Update parameter to avoid conflicts with other plugins.
-- Post Editor: Prevent deprecation notices with WordPress 6.7.
 - Related Posts: Allow Related Posts on non-post CPTs where the block is already able to be used.

-#### Improved Compatibility
-- General: Indicate compatibility with WordPress 6.7.

 #### Bug fixes
-- Blocks: Fix rendering of the goodreads block to avoid PHP warnings caused by missing attributes.
-- Blocks: Render the slideshow block correctly inside an iframe editor.
+- AI Assistant: Fix false-positive spelling errors in Write Brief.
 - Carousel: Further improve accessibility by being more selective over which images to apply attributes to.
 - Contact Form: Ensure that submitted forms can only be accessed by logged in users allowed to view form submissions.
-- General: Only include `wp-polyfill` as a script dependency when needed.
+- General: Include `wp-polyfill` as a script dependency only when needed.
+- Goodreads Block: Avoid PHP warnings caused by missing attributes when rendering.
-- Google Fonts: Fix module not loading fully in certain scenarios.
+- Google Fonts: Fix module not fully loading in certain scenarios.
-- Map Block: Fix issue where blocks placed underneath would overlap with the map block.
+- Map Block: Prevent overlap with other blocks placed below.
-- Newsletter: Ensure `Enable featured image on your new post emails` setting displays the right value.
+- Newsletters: Fix "Enable featured image on your new post emails" and "Use excerpt" settings.
-- Newsletters: Fix "Use excerpt" setting.
-- Sharing: Ensure the sharing settings can be accessed even when a user is not connected to WordPress.com.
+- Sharing: Ensure the sharing settings can be accessed even when the user is not connected to WordPress.com.
+- Slideshow Block: Ensure the block renders correctly inside an iframe editor.
-- Social: Fix the Instagram maximum video length.
+- Social: Fix the maximum video length for Instagram Business reels.
-- Social: Prevent share status styles from affecting other independent elements on the page.
+- Social: Prevent share status styles from causing text overflow or affecting other elements on the page.
-- Social: Prevent text overflow in the share status tooltip.
-- Stats: Fix top post card on the Insight page.
+- Stats: Fix top post card on the Insights page.
 - Subscribe Block: Fix styling for the number of subscribers in the post editor sidebar.

 --------